CLCStriders/striders/_posts/2014-10-05-bournemouth-marathon-5-october-2014.md

 **Rob Bircher**was another one to smash a personal best by improving on his previous best of 4 hours 5 minutes by finishing in 3 hours 28 minutes 22 seconds and was 38th in his age category (VM40).

-**Andrew Paterson&#8217;**s first marathon also ended in success in beating his target of sub 4 hours with a finishing time of 3:51:54.
+**Andrew Paterson'**s first marathon also ended in success in beating his target of sub 4 hours with a finishing time of 3:51:54.

 All of their results are fantastic and are a result of their hard work in training leading up to the race.
 All four were inseperable and were regularly seen on the streets of Cheltenham clocking up the miles in preparation of the race.
 Everyone at the club is really proud of their results.